J0ey17/LinkedScrapper/README.md

 # LinkedIn Scrapper and AI Resume Maker

-Scrapes job postings from LinkedIn for a specified designation and generates tailored resumes using AI.
+Scrapes job postings from LinkedIn for a specified designation and location, then generates tailored resumes using AI.

 ## Features

-* Fetches job listings from LinkedIn based on a defined role and location.
+* Fetches job listings from LinkedIn based on a defined role, location (currently set to United Kingdom), and time posted.
 * Extracts detailed information for each job posting (Title, Company, Location, Description, etc.).
 * Generates resumes tailored to each job description using the Gemini AI API.
 * Outputs resumes in HTML and PDF format.